notgull/unsend/README.md

 `unsend` does not provide the following:

 - Future, stream and I/O combinators.
 Consider using [`futures-lite`](https://crates.io/crates/futures-lite) or [`futures`](https://crates.io/crates/futures) instead.
 - Asynchronous I/O reactor or timers.
-It is best to have a single centralized I/O reactor, so you should use [`async-io`](https://crates.io/crates/async-io) instead.
+It is best to have a single centralized I/O reactor, so you should use [`async-io`](https://crates.io/crates/async-io) or [`tokio`](https://crates.io/crates/tokio) instead.

 ## License